SICKAG/collage/docs/docs/features.md

 ### (coming soon) Style Synchronization
 Define styles for your application, the embedded micro frontends will adopt it.
 Users of your application can also change styles at runtime, e.g. to switch to a dark-theme.

-### (coming soon) Style Synchronization
-Micro frontends adopt the styling of their parents to make your application look like one piece.

 ## Non-functional Features